tvuotila/heroku-buildpack-google-chrome/README.md

+## WARNING: `heroku-buildpack-google-chrome` is deprecated

+This buildpack is deprecated and is no longer being maintained.
+Use (https://github.com/heroku/heroku-buildpack-chrome-for-testing.

 # heroku-buildpack-google-chrome

 This buildpack downloads and installs (headless) Google Chrome for Testing.
 Requires [Heroku APT Buildpack](https://github.com/heroku/heroku-buildpack-apt.git) after this buildpack in order to install dependencies.